HarrisonJYU/HarrisonJYU/README.md

  👋 __Hi there__!

 My name is Harrison.
-I work on improving user experiences of our physical world, with AI and Data.
-I code on stuff, mostly quantitative, sometimes qualitative.
-Most projects you will find here are to learn something I didn't know before, to build something that would be helpful for others, and sometimes to capture essense of our times through .
+I work with AI, data, and code on improving our physical world.
+I build stuff, mostly quantitative, sometimes qualitative.
+Most projects you will find here are to learn something I didn't know before, to build something that would be helpful for others, or sometimes to visualize interesting stories of physical world.

- 📈 Current Data Scientist 🌃 Former Urban planner
+ 📊 Current Data Scientist 🌃 Former Urban planner

  🌱 Intrigued by all kinds of interactions, among humans, agents, nodes or sensors.